-- Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
-This does not indicate malfunction. - Use of certain types of memory cards increase the time it takes to record movies, which can cause movie frames to be lost.
+- Use of certain types of memory cards increase the time it takes to record movies, which can cause movie frames to be lost.
 This condition is indicated by and flashing on the monitor screen.
-To avoid loss of movie frames, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended (page 161). - Only digital zoom can be used for zooming during movie recording.
-Since optical zoom is not possible while recording a movie, zoom as required before pressing [o] to start recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
+To avoid loss of movie frames, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended (page 162). - Only digital zoom can be used for zooming during movie recording.
+Since optical zoom is not possible while recording a movie, zoom as required before pressing to start recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
 Because of this, use of a tripod is recommended under these conditions. - Auto Focus and Macro Focus become fixed focus while shooting a movie (page 64).